Preparing for admission

 You will find the following items in the admissions information package that can be of help here.

 - Complete list of medications: make sure it is filled in completely and correctly.
-If necessary, ask your general practitioner or pharmacist for help.
+If necessary, ask your GP or pharmacist for help.

 - Paper bag for medicines: Put your medication in its original packaging and bring it to the hospital.